Learning from One and Only One Shot: Introduction

 \section{Introduction}

-Modern machine learning (ML) has made remarkable progress, but this is accompanied by increasing model complexity, with hundreds of neural layers (\eg ResNet-152) and millions of parameters (\eg AlexNet: $62.3$M, VGG16: $138$M, BERT: $110$M, GPT-3: $175$B).
-This results in a huge appetite for data and increasing difficulty in model interpretability---both for users to understand and for developers to tune (\eg hyperparameters, architecture).
-As such, AI researchers have pushed for ML models that are \emph{prior-} and \emph{data-efficient}~\citep{Chollet2019}, that are \emph{human-like}~\citep{LakeST2015}, and that exhibit \emph{human-interpretable} behaviors~\citep{AdadiBerrada2018}.
+Modern machine learning (ML) has made remarkable progress, but this is accompanied by increasing model complexity, with hundreds of neural layers (\eg ResNet-152) and millions to trillions of parameters (\eg ViT: $86$-$632$M, GPT-4: $1$T).
+This results in a huge appetite for data and resources, making data curation hard and energy costs irresponsibly high, which particularly challenges domains like low-resource languages or rapidly-evolving pandemics.
+The increased model complexity further leads to inscrutability and nonintuitiveness, making the model hard both for users to control and for developers to tune (\eg hyperparameters, architecture).
+As such, there is a need for ML models that are \emph{prior-} and \emph{data-efficient}~\citep{Chollet2019}, that are \emph{human-like}~\citep{LakeST2015}, and that exhibit \emph{human-interpretable} behaviors~\citep{AdadiBerrada2018}.

-This poses the fundamental question: how humans learn so much from so little~\citep{May2015}, whereas ML models, \eg those achieving near-perfection on MNIST using all $60$k training images, deteriorate rapidly as (pre)training reduces?
-Being data-hungry poses a real challenge in data-scarce domains, \eg in a fast-evolving pandemic or a low-resource environment.
-Focusing on \emph{scientific contributions}, we present a theoretically sound, white-box model that learns like humans do, with success on a first set of benchmarks.
-This includes our state-of-the-art results in hitting $80\%$ / $90\%$ MNIST accuracy using only the first / first four training images per class and achieving $6.75\%$ error (human error is $4.5\%$) in the Omniglot one-shot learning challenge without pre-training---one and only one shot.
+Few-shot learning~\citep{LakeSGT2011,BrownMRSKDNSSA2020,WangYKN2020} via transfer learning~\citep{PanY2009,FinnAL2017,HsuLF2019} has succeeded in some data-scarce scenarios, but requires ``relevance'' between the transferring source and target~\citep{Storkey2009}.
+Yet, knowing such relevance in advance and understanding what is transferred are often black arts.
+This is especially the case in new, understudied domains, with a risk of unwanted \emph{negative transfers}~\citep{PanY2009,MeiselesR2020}.
+There has also been a shift from ``big transfer''~\citep{KolesnikovBZPYGH2020} to ``small transfer''~\citep{LakeST2019}---pressing for reduced pretraining.
+We push such reduction to the limit: to achieve human-level generalization ability and interpretability, with no pretraining at all.